Ready to join the #GJA team?

 Junior ambassadors commit to attending 1 meeting per month, and 2 or 3 meetings in the month leading up to the event they’ll be working on.
 These meetings take place after office hours or at lunchtime.

-Junior ambassadors must be available on the day of the event for which they will join the organisation team.
+Junior ambassadors must be available on the day of the event for which they will join the organisation team, as well as on Thursday 26 September, 2019, 5pm-8pm for a teambuilding and briefing event.

 What are the incentives?